The Local plan including NHS Future Fit

 - Services for people with mental ill-health or a learning disability

 - Services for children

 5. To make best use of our resources:

 Read the full Shropshire and Telford & Wrekin Sustainability and Transformation Plan here.

 The Future Fit programme is a part of the STP and is aimed specifically at redesigning local hospital services so that better quality care can be delivered in the future.

 There are now proposals for future changes to some hospital services and a preferred option.
 But those responsible for implementing the changes stress that this is not a final decision and all proposals will be subject to a full public consultation.

-It has been confirmed that the consultation will start Wednesday 30 May, running for 14 weeks, through the summer closing on Tuesday 4 September at midnight.
+It has been confirmed that the consultation will start Wednesday 30 May, running for 14 weeks, through the summer closing on at midnight on Tuesday 4 September.
 If you wish to read the draft consultation documents you can do so here.
 If you wish to meet with commisioners and service providers, ask questions and have your say you can do so at the public exhibition events.

 Healthwatch Shropshire is independent of the NHS.
 We gather the views of local people and feed them back to those who provide and pay for NHS services.
 We are urging Shropshire residents to get involved in these discussions, find out what is being proposed and have their say.